bootcoding-developer/bootcoding-cit/assignments.md

 ### Loops Assignments
 ---

-1) WAP to display the even and odd number's sum between 1 to n numbers.
+1) WAP to display the even and odd number between 1 to n numbers.

    `Input number of terms` : 10